Stand up against hate crime

 About our campaign

 The ‘Hands Up’ campaign makes it clear we will not accept any form of hate or abuse on our network.
-The next phase of the campaign informs customers of the ways they can safely intervene if they witness an incident on public transport.
+The campaign informs customers of the ways they can safely intervene if they witness an incident on public transport.
 It was developed following several months of engagement with community groups, policing partners, industry experts and customers.
+Our current hate crime campaign is based on the definition of hate used by police forces and the Crown Prosecution Service.

 Sexual harassment is not generally considered to be a hate crime unless it is motivated by hostility based on one of the aforementioned categories.
-However, we have worked with the BTP, Rail Delivery Group (RDG), academics and sexual violence practitioners on a new communications campaign for our public transport networks to support women’s safety.
+However, we have worked with the BTP, Rail Delivery Group (RDG), academics and sexual violence practitioners on a communications campaign for our public transport networks to support women’s safety.

 Show your support